Sheila Pope (Dip. Psychotherapeutic Counselling, Reg. MBACP)

 I work with adults one-to-one either short-term or long-term.
 A few sessions can highlight what's going wrong in your relationships and causing you anxiety or depression and start you thinking about what you want out of life and how to get your needs met.
 Working over a longer period will enable you to understand more deeply why you relate to others in a particular way and how your problems developed in the first place.
 This means you'll be better able to support yourself when you make changes in the future.
 Long-term work is also suited for those who want to learn more about themselves and their patterns of behaviour, thinking and feeling or who just want to take stock at a particular stage of their lives.

 I am a registered member of the BACP in private practice since 2003.
 I am insured and receive regular supervision; I maintain a continuing professional development programme.
-I am the Secretary to the committee of Sussex Counselling and Psychotherapy, a local body of practitioners.
+I am the Chair of Sussex Counselling and Psychotherapy, a local body of practitioners.
 I worked in a hostel for the homeless for 4 1/2yrs and provided counselling services at a support centre for people with learning disabilities for 2 1/2yrs.

 What to do next: